chloealbright/DevHiveMind/Companies/Money Talk/Shares vs Options.md

 ---
 tags:
+  - career
+  - employment
   - pay
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses choosing between shares and options.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates: "[[Decide between Salary and Equity]]"
 ---
 Navigating equity and stocks in startups requires a clear understanding of the terms involved.
 Here's a refined note to help clarify these concepts: